 A number of companies offer kits for converting your regular bike into an e-bike.
 Most kits include a hub motor, pedal assist sensors, a control unit, a display unit, and all of the necessary wiring.
 Sometimes a battery is included and sometimes it’s sold separately.

 Usually, the hub motor is already built into a wheel.
 You simply swap out your existing wheel for the new one with the motor built in.
 You can also build your own wheel with your own rim and spokes.
 Mid-drive conversion kits are also available.
-In this case, you remove the existing bottom bracket and replace it with the mid-drive motor.
+In this case, you remove the existing bottom bracket and cranks and replace it with a mid-drive motor.

 These kits can cost anywhere from a few hundred dollars to a couple of thousand dollars.
 Entry-level e-bike conversion kits aren’t really suitable for touring.
+They aren’t durable enough.
 You’ll want something a bit higher quality to put up with the stress of touring.
 If you plan to convert an existing touring bike to an e-bike expect to spend around $700-$1000 for a quality conversion kit and battery.

 The Best Locations for E-bike Touring

-Europe offers wonderful landscapes and well-developed urban areas which make it perfect for e-bike tours.
-The continent is home to some of the world’s most developed bike networks, making getting around easy and efficient.
-The distances between towns are small, making it easy to find a place to charge your bike.
+Europe is perfect for e-bike tours because it has some of the world’s most developed bike networks.
+There are plenty of bike paths with hotels and restaurants along the route.
+The distances between towns are also small.
+This makes it easy to find a place to charge your bike.

 On some of the more popular European cycling routes, electric bikes are becoming more common than standard bikes.
 Many hotels and restaurants offer e-bike charging.
 There are even charging points on the side of some bike paths.
-If you’re just getting started with e-bike touring, Europe is hard to beat.
+If you’re just getting started with e-bike touring, Europe is the best region.

 A couple of the best cycling routes for e-biking in Europe include the Rhine Route (Eurovelo 15) and the Danube Cycle Path.
-For more ideas, check out this guide to e-bike routes in Europe.
 There are cycling routes all over the continent.
 It’s probably the best region to bike tour.
 The cycling infrastructure is incredible.

-The United States also provides fantastic bike touring routes.
+The United States also has some good e-bike touring routes.
 Popular routes include the Pacific Coast and TransAmerica Trail.
 These routes are possible with an e-bike but you will need a decent amount of range.
-It can take a bit more planning to make a long distance bike tour work.
+It can take a bit more planning but it is possible.

-These days, organized e-bike touring is becoming a popular activity for non-cyclists.
-The tour company sets the route for you and supplies you with a bike and gear.
-Some bike tours are guided and others are self-guided.
+Organized e-bike touring is also an option.
+A tour company sets the route for you and supplies you with a bike and gear.
+Some e-bike tours are guided and others are self-guided.
 You can book e-bike tours all over the world.
-Some great destinations for an e-bike tour include France, Switzerland, Japan, New Zealand, and the United States.
+Some great destinations for an e-bike tour include France, Switzerland, Japan, New Zealand, and the U.S.

-Really, the possibilities for electric bike excursions are limitless.
-From coast to coast or crisscrossing across continents, virtually any corner of the world can be explored by electric bicycle.
-People have ridden e-bikes all over the world including Africa, Central Asia, Southeast Asia, and South America.
-All you need to tour on an e-bike is access to a power outlet around once per day for a few hours.
+You can tour anywhere with an e-bike.
+People have ridden e-bikes all over the world including across Africa, Central Asia, Southeast Asia, and South America.
+All you need to tour on an e-bike is access to a power outlet once per day for a few hours.

 Locations to Avoid While E-bike Touring

 There are some places that aren’t suitable for e-bike touring.
-If you’re planning on bike touring through remote regions where you won’t be in civilization for days at a time, an e-bike probably isn’t the best bike choice for the tour.
-You’re better off going with a non-powered bike in this case.
-For e-bike touring to make work, you need to be able to charge at least every 50-100 miles.
+If you’re planning on bike touring through remote regions where you won’t be in civilization for days at a time, an e-bike probably isn’t the best choice.
+You’re better off going with a non-powered bike.
+For e-bike touring to work, you need to be able to charge at least every 50-100 miles.
 You probably won’t want to cross the Gobi Desert with an e-bike.
 You won’t have anywhere to charge it.

 Are E-bikes Worth It for Touring?